 - It is recommended that you register for Orientation Session 5: June 25-26.

 The cost to participate is $60, which covers all expenses, including transportation, meals, activities, and camping equipment.
 There is a no-refund policy unless for valid medical reasons.
-Registration is limited to 15 students per session and opens in mid to late March 2018.
+Registration is limited to 15 students per session.